csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 specific resources to be freed.
 Also they a fixed available storage capacity.

-Cloud Computing is usually referring to access to a pool of configurable on-demand availability of computer system resources.
+Cloud Computing is usually referring to access to a pool of configurable computer resources that are available on demand.
 The computing services are using advance automation, without direct active management by the user using virtualization technology.
 On each node a hypervisor runs multiple virtual machines (VMs, or "instances") on virtual operating platforms.
 On